Top Ivy League schools: Harvard or Yale? | Top Universities

 Both universities are located in the New England group of states on the north-east coast of the US, an area which is home to all eight Ivy League schools.

 Harvard is in Cambridge, Massachusetts, just to the north of Boston.
-Named after the UK’s Cambridge, and also home to the Massachusetts Institute of Technology (ranked first in the world), this university town has a longstanding tradition of scholarship and is very much a student-centered community.
+Named after the UK’s Cambridge, and also home to the Massachusetts Institute of Technology, this university town has a longstanding tradition of scholarship and is very much a student-centered community.

 Cambridge is also known for its attractive squares, tree-lined river banks, historic architecture and healthy arts and culture scene.
 Nearby, Boston has earned a reputation as one of the US’s leading urban centers in everything from architectural innovation to legislative change.